Albtal-Verkehrs-Gesellschaft

-Albtal-Verkehrs-Gesellschaft ('Alb Valley Transport Company', AVG) is a company owned by the city of Karlsruhe that operates rail and bus services in the Karlsruhe area, southwest Germany.
+Albtal-Verkehrs-Gesellschaft ('Alb Valley Transport Company', AVG) is a railway company owned by the city of Karlsruhe that operates rail and bus services in the Karlsruhe area, southwest Germany.
+It is both a train operating company, as well as an infrastructure operator.

 It is a member of the Karlsruher Verkehrsverbund (KVV) transport association that manages a common public transport structure for Karlsruhe and its surrounding areas and a partner, with the Verkehrsbetriebe Karlsruhe (VBK) and Deutsche Bahn (DB), in the operation of the Karlsruhe Stadtbahn, the pioneering tram-train system that serves a larger area.
-It also operates some of the region’s bus services and carries freight by road and rail, and operates a travel agency.
+It also operates some of the region’s bus services and carries freight by road and rail.

 It owns and maintains several railway lines, including the Albtalbahn railway, and leases and maintains other lines.
 VBK, a sister company, operates Karlsruhe's bus and tram network, and AVG Stadtbahn routes use VBK tracks to access the city centre.
 Besides AVG and VBK lines, AVG also operates on DB tracks and a short stretch of tram track belonging to the city of Heilbronn.
 VBK and DB Stadtbahn routes traverse AVG tracks.